cherylklein

 The Flap Copy

-Cheryl Klein is the editorial director at Algonquin Young Readers, an imprint of Workman Publishing / Hachette Book Group.
-She is also the author of two adult books, The Magic Words: Writing Great Books for Children and Young Adults and Second Sight: An Editor's Talks on Writing, Revising, and Publishing Books for Children and Young Adults, and four picture books, Wings, Thunder Trucks, A Year of Everyday Wonders, and Hamsters Make Terrible Roommates.
-Prior to her work at AYR, she spent five years working as the editorial director of Lee & Low Books, and sixteen years as an editor at Arthur A. Levine Books/Scholastic.
+Cheryl Klein is the editorial director of the trade list at Workman Kids, an imprint of Workman Publishing / Hachette Book Group.
+She is also the author of two adult books, The Magic Words: Writing Great Books for Children and Young Adults and Second Sight: An Editor's Talks on Writing, Revising, and Publishing Books for Children and Young Adults, and five picture books: Wings, Thunder Trucks, A Year of Everyday Wonders, Hamsters Make Terrible Roommates, and It’s Hard to Be a Baby.
+Prior to Workman Kids, she spent two years as the editorial director of the Algonquin Young Readers list; five years as the editorial director of Lee & Low Books; and sixteen years as an editor at Arthur A. Levine Books/Scholastic.
 She lives in Brooklyn, New York, and can be found online here and as @chavelaque.

 The Backstory